internalfx/rethinkdbfs-spec/README.md

 | Note | some older versions of RethinkDBFS implementations allowed applications to add arbitrary fields to the files collection document at the root level.
 New implementations of RethinkDBFS will not allow this, but must be prepared to handle existing files collection documents that might have additional fields. |

 ### Orphaned chunk
-A document in the chunks collections for which the `files_id` does not match any `id` in the files collection.
+A document in the chunks tables for which the `files_id` does not match any `id` in the files collection.
 Orphaned chunks may be created if write or delete operations on RethinkDBFS fail part-way through.

 ### Stored File
 A user file that has been stored in RethinkDBFS, consisting of a files collection document in the files collection and zero or more documents in the chunks collection.